 - You have a history of a serious psychiatric disorder such as schizophrenia, schizoaffective disorder, bipolar disorder or severe depression and need inpatient care during the perinatal period. - You experience an episode of postpartum psychosis.
 This is a rare but serious disorder which develops in the days or weeks following childbirth.
-Symptoms include changes in thinking (delusions) or unusual experiences (hearing or seeing things), severe anxiety, overactivity and changes in behaviour. - You experience an episode of significant depression or anxiety, particularly if this is affecting your bond with your baby. - You may have visits from a community nurse and clinic appointments with your psychiatrist.
+Symptoms include changes in thinking (delusions) or unusual experiences (hearing or seeing things), severe anxiety, overactivity and changes in behaviour. - You experience an episode of significant depression or anxiety, particularly if this is affecting your bond with your baby. - Our team includes doctors, nurses, nursery nurses and health support workers, occupational therapist peer support workers, psychologists and art therapist.

-- The unit is staffed by doctors, nurses, nursery nurses and health support workers with input from an occupational therapist and infant mental health specialists. - Your midwife or health visitor will remain involved in your care, visiting you on the unit and attending care planning meetings.
+- Your midwife or health visitor will remain involved in your care, visiting you on the unit and attending care planning meetings.
 If you live a long distance from the unit, a health visitor from the local area will offer temporary input. - Wherever possible, you are encouraged to provide the care your baby needs.
 You will be supported by the team to do this.
 It is common for mothers to need a high level of support when first admitted and you may initially have a member of staff with you at all times.
 This level of support will be reduced as your health improves and you gain confidence in caring for your baby.